aws/sagemaker-python-sdk/src/sagemaker/mxnet/README.rst

 You use the SageMaker MXNet model server to host your MXNet model when you call ``deploy`` on an ``MXNet`` Estimator.
 The model server runs inside a SageMaker Endpoint, which your call to ``deploy`` creates.
 You can access the name of the Endpoint by the ``name`` property on the returned ``Predictor``.

 MXNet on SageMaker has support for `Elastic Inference <https://docs.aws.amazon.com/sagemaker/latest/dg/ei.html>`_, which allows for inference acceleration to a hosted endpoint for a fraction of the cost of using a full GPU instance.
-In order to attach an Elastic Inference accelerator to your endpoint provide the accelerator type to ``accelerator_type`` to your ``deploy``.
+In order to attach an Elastic Inference accelerator to your endpoint provide the accelerator type to ``accelerator_type`` to your ``deploy`` call.

 .. code:: python